 Yotel is the epitome of affordable designer hotels in New York – don’t be put off by the slightly odd exterior, inside the cabin-style rooms are attractive and have all the latest technology (there’s even a robotic luggage storer!).
 There’s a roof terrace where you can chill out after a day’s sightseeing and a Mediterranean restaurant serving tasty dishes to reenergize you for a night experiencing the legendary gay clubs of Manhattan.

 An arty and compact hotel right in the heart of Manhattan, everything is 24-hour at the citizenM in Times Square.
-It’s all designed to suit a busy, bustling visitor to this busy bustling city; the rooms are modern and use state-of-the-art technology for your convenience.
+It’s all designed to suit a busy, bustling visitor wanting to make the most of this busy bustling city.
+And, like all citizenM hotels, the rooms are modern and use state-of-the-art technology for your convenience.
 Escape from the hustle with a drink at the rooftop bar, where the sounds of the city fade away a bit!

 As the name suggests, this is another hotel that understands that you just need a comfortable place to stay in the heart of the city, and streamlines that experience as much as possible.
 Your room might be small, but it has everything you need – and there’s more space at the bar on the roof.

 Stay in the heart of hip Brooklyn with this hotel with décor inspired by the surrounding lofts.
 With such chic design, central location and a bar called Misdemeanor, no wonder it’s one of the more frequented gay hotels in New York.
 Rooms have all amenities including minibars, safes, blackout curtains and some seriously comfortable beds.